 Including Andy Beksa (design), Ginny Carter (development), Anna Riordan (set design and build) and Luke Stevenson (sound).

-Subscribe to our mailing list to get the latest updates on speakers and be the first to know about ticket sales.
-We may also contact you from time to time about future TEDx events.
+Subscribe to our mailing list to keep in touch.
+We may contact you about future TEDx or similar events.
 Your information will not be shared with any third party.

 Ticket terms and conditions

 - No refunds unless the event is cancelled

 - The event is programmed for an adult audience, under 18 year olds will not be admitted

 - No flash photography or video filming is allowed during the event

 - Photographs and video recordings will be made of the talks and will include members of the audience in accordance with the TED licence.
 Videos will then be submitted to TED for use on the TEDx YouTube channel